 Nigel enjoys the opportunity a caravan gives him to explore his local area.

 ‘For instance,’ he says, ‘would you book a hotel or B&B that was only 20 miles from home?
 Probably not; but we often don’t travel much further than that for a weekend trip in our caravan,’ he added.

-Last year, Nigel did a 5,000-mile caravan trip, passing through 12 countries in 16 days, while taking part in the Bailey of Bristol #ArcticAdventure trip to northern Finland.
+Nigel once did a 5,000-mile caravan trip, passing through 12 countries in 16 days, while taking part in the Bailey of Bristol #ArcticAdventure trip to northern Finland.
 You can see a film of some of his experiences on YouTube.

 ‘We were several hundred miles inside the Arctic Circle, with temperatures well below zero, but still perfectly comfortable thanks to a good heating system and the high level of insulation in the modern caravan.’ said Nigel.
 ‘It was an amazing experience that took a lot of planning and research, but was all made possible by the caravan.’

 The editor of Discover Touring magazine (@touringmag), Caroline Mills (@carolineMills99), has toured all over Europe and beyond, and has some excellent tips – particularly for choosing the best layout for young children.

 Tip No. 9: Don’t give yourself too much to do